AP Explains: What's known about Saudi writer's disappearance

 Khashoggi, a Washington Post contributor, had written columns critical of Saudi Crown Prince Mohammed bin Salman, the kingdom's stalemated war in Yemen and its crackdown on activists and businessmen.

-Turkish officials say they fear a team of Saudi agents killed and dismembered Khashoggi, and have released surveillance footage of the alleged perpetrators and mysterious movements outside the consulate on Oct.
+Turkish officials say they fear a team of Saudi agents killed and dismembered Khashoggi, and they have released surveillance footage of the alleged perpetrators and mysterious movements outside the consulate on Oct.
 2, the day he entered.
-The kingdom says the allegations are "baseless," but has offered no evidence Khashoggi ever left the consulate.
+The kingdom says the allegations are "baseless" but has offered no evidence Khashoggi ever left the consulate.

 Here is a look at what we know about the disappearance.